ThePhD/ThePhD.github.io/_posts/2025-12-10-The Cost of a Closure.markdown

 Every `B` is its own unique type and we are not erasing that unique type when using the expression as an initializer to `B`.
 This means that when we call `a` again with `B` (the `self` in this lambda here using Deduced This, a C++23 feature that cannot be part of the C version of lambdas) which means we need to use `auto` parameters (a shortcut way of writing template parameters) to take it.
 But, since every parameter is unique, and every `B` is unique, calling this recursively means that, eventually, C++ compilers will actually just completely crash out/toss out-of-memory errors/say we've compile-time recursed too hard, or similar.
 That's why the compile-time `if constexpr` on the extra, templated `recursion` parameter needs to have some arbitrary limit.
 Because we know `k` starts at 10 for this test, we just have some bogus limit of "11".

-This results in a very spammy recursive chain of function calls, where the actual generated names of these template functions is **far** more complex than `a` and can run the compiler into the ground / cause quite a bit of instantiations if you let `recursion` get to a high enough value.
+This results in a very spammy recursive chain of function calls, where the actual generated names of these template functions are **far** more complex than `a` and can run the compiler into the ground / cause quite a bit of instantiations if you let `recursion` get to a high enough value.
 But, once you add the limit, the compiler gets perfect information about this recursive call all the way to every leaf, and thus is able to not only optimize the hell out of it, but refuse to generate the other frivolous code it knows won't be useful.

 ### Lambdas are also Fast, even when Type-Erased

 You can observe a slight bump up in performance penalty when a Lambda is erased by a `std::function_ref`.
 This is a low-level, non-allocating, non-owning, slim "view" type that is analogous to what a language-based wide function pointer type would be in C. From this, it allows us to *guess* how good Lambdas in C would be even if you had to hide them behind a non-unique type.

 The performance metrics are about equivalent to if you hand-wrote a C++ class with a custom `operator()` that uses a discriminated union, no matter which compiler gets used to do it.
-It's obviously not as fast as having access to a direct function call and being able to slurp-inline optimize, but the performance difference is acceptable when you do not want to engage in a large degree of what is called "monomorphisation" of a genric routine or type.
+It's obviously not as fast as having access to a direct function call and being able to slurp-inline optimize, but the performance difference is acceptable when you do not want to engage in a large degree of what is called "monomorphisation" of a generic routine or type.
 And, indeed, outside of macros, C has no way of doing this innately that isn't runtime-based.

 A very strong contender for a good solution!